syamreddy99/syamreddy99/README.md

 <img src="https://avatars.githubusercontent.com/u/141808145?v=4" alt="Profile Picture" width="150" height="150" style="border-radius: 50px ;">

-## About Me
+## About Me😊
-- 🎓 Bachelor of Technology in Electronics and Communication Engineering from Kakinada Institute of Engineering and Technology, Hyderabad.
+- 🎓 Bachelor of Technology in Electronics and Communication Engineering from Kakinada Institute of Engineering and Technology, Kakinada , AndhraPradesh.
 - 🌱 I’m currently learning Java Fullstack course .
 - 💡 Passionate about Backend Devlopment , Web Development, and solving real-world problems.
 - 🌟 Dynamic and motivated individual with proficiency in Java, HTML, CSS, JavaScript, and MySQL seeking a challenging role where I can leverage my programming skills to contribute effectively to a dynamic team